Volhynia Experiment: Background

+Ukrainian-speakers constituted an absolute majority of the population in all powiats of the Wołyń Voivodeship according to the 1931 Polish census.

 Unlike Galicia, which had been part of Habsburg Austria from 1772 to 1918 and which was predominantly Greek Catholic, relatively urbanised and had an active Ukrainian nationalist movement, Volhynia had been part of the Russian Empire, almost 90% of the population worked the land (or owned it) and was majority Orthodox, while the remainder were mostly Jews living in towns, with Rivne, the largest at 42,000 inhabitants, having a Jewish majority.
 Although there were no tensions between Poles and Ukrainians in Volhynia comparable to those in Galicia, Volhynian peasants did have a long history of violently asserting claims to land in order to support themselves as farmers.
 It did not become an issue of clashing national identities until the early 1920s, when the new government of the Polish Republic, run by Polish agrarian politicians and National Democrats, began treating Volhynia as land to be colonised and assimilated by Poles from Central Poland, causing resistance by Ukrainian peasants.
 Communist agitators from neighbouring Soviet Ukraine exploited these tensions for Communist propaganda in favour of the Ukrainian peasants in Volhynia against the Polish Republic, while Ukrainian nationalists in Galicia sought to recruit the peasants for the cause of Ukrainian independence.
 A third faction was posed by the Polish Socialist Party, which supported Józef Piłsudski's 1926 May Coup, and his policy of "state assimilation" instead of "national assimilation": Ukrainians and other non-Polish minorities living within the Polish Republic were to be respected and included by developing a Ukrainian society that was loyal to the Polish state.